 The LICE-2020 workshops are international forum for both researchers and industry practitioners to exchange the latest fundamental advances in the state of the art and practice, Pedagogy, Arts, History, Open Learning, Distance Education, Math and Science Education, ICT, Language Learning, Education (Early Year, Secondary, Post-Secondary and Higher), E-Learning, and identify emerging research topics.
 The workshops offer a good opportunity for young researchers to present their work and to obtain feedback from an interested community.
 All the accepted papers will be included in the conference proceedings.

-If you are interested in organising workshops for the LICE-2018, please email your proposal to the firstname.lastname@example.org by the 08th of October, 2018.
+If you are interested in organising workshops for the LICE-2020, please email your proposal to the firstname.lastname@example.org by the 20th of April, 2020.
 Your workshop proposals will be reviewed by the Steering Committees.
 After acceptance of the workshop proposal, it is the responsibility of the Workshop Organiser(s) / Workshop Chair(s) to review all submitted papers to his/her workshop.

 Title: Focusing on Potential.
 Not the “problem”.
 Teaching and Learning in multilingual multi-tiered classrooms in Refugee Accommodation Centers in Greece